Appeals court orders dismissal of Michael Flynn prosecution

 “To begin with,” she added, “Flynn agrees with the government’s motion to dismiss, and there has been no allegation that the motion reflects prosecutorial harassment.
 Additionally, the government’s motion includes an extensive discussion of newly discovered evidence casting Flynn’s guilt into doubt."

-She called Sullivan's scrutiny of the government's request an “irregular and searching” step that could force the government to justify its decision in this case and others.
+She called Sullivan's scrutiny of the government's request an “irregular and searching” step that could force the government to have to publicly justify its decision in this case and others.

 “Our precedents emphatically leave prosecutorial charging decisions to the Executive Branch and hold that a court may scrutinize a motion to dismiss only on the extraordinary showing of harassment of the defendant or malfeasance such as bribery — neither of which is manifest in the record before the district court,” she wrote.

-Some critics of the Justice Department’s move urged the full appeals court to take up the case and reverse the decision of the three-judge panel, as it is empowered to do.
+Some critics of the Justice Department’s dismissal urged the full appeals court to take up the case and reverse the decision of the three-judge panel, as it is empowered to do.

-In a dissent, Judge Robert Wilkins said it was the first time the court had compelled a lower court judge to rule in a particular way without giving the judge a “reasonable opportunity” to reach his or her own conclusion.
+In a dissent, Judge Robert Wilkins said it appeared to be the first time his court had compelled a lower court judge to rule in a particular way without giving the judge a “reasonable opportunity to issue its own ruling."

 “It is a great irony that, in finding the District Court to have exceeded its jurisdiction, this Court so grievously oversteps its own," wrote Wilkins, an appointee of former President Barack Obama.